premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-If we can locate by name, we able to only locate first name not the last name.
-Also, we can't locate first name and last name by by ID or class.
+If we can locate by name, we are able to only locate the first name, not the last name.
+Also, we can't locate the first name and last name by ID or class.
 So, we can locate these elements through its XML path.

 We will use the `driver.findElement(By.xpath (<xpath>))` method to locate an appropriate element in the document.